MarteXcoin-documentation/Documentation/masternode/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The public key will be used in following steps.
-The private key must be entered in the ``dash.conf`` file on the masternode.
+The private key must be entered in the ``MarteX.conf`` file on the masternode.
 This allows the masternode to watch the blockchain for relevant Pro*Tx transactions, and will cause it to start serving as a masternode when the signed ProRegTx is broadcast by the owner (final step below).
 Log in to your masternode